 Despite losing both Watkins and Benrahma, Brentford currently find themselves second in the Championship table with 57 points from their first 29 matches.
 Crucial to their form has been the arrival of Ivan Toney, who joined from League One side Peterborough United on August 31 for an initial fee of £5 million with £10 million in add-ons.

 Toney currently leads the Championship’s scoring charts with 23 goals and 9 assists in 29 matches, making him the third Brentford striker to surpass the 20 goal mark in one season after Watkins and Maupay.
 Alongside the likes of Sergi Canós, Marcus Forss, Tarique Fosu and Mbuemo, Brentford are proving to have ample firepower to go the distance with 55 goals thus far — a whopping 12 goals more than their nearest competitor (Bournemouth).

-Only time will tell if Brentford will end up playing in the top flight for the first time in their 131-year history, but one thing’s for certain: thanks to the innovative work of Matthew Benham and Rasmus Ankersen, Brentford have gone against the grain and traveled from League One to the cusp of a Premier League berth.
+Only time will tell if Brentford will end up playing in the top flight for the first time since 1947, but one thing’s for certain: thanks to the innovative work of Matthew Benham and Rasmus Ankersen, Brentford have gone against the grain and traveled from League One to the cusp of a Premier League berth.